Headache associated with hormonal fluctuations

 Peripheral neuropathy from pyridoxine deficiency may resemble other nutritional and metabolic sensorimotor axonal neuropathies.

-Confusion with other inborn errors of metabolism (eg, mitochondrial encephalopathy, glycine encephalopathy) has produced harmful delays in initiating vitamin B6 in patients with PLPBP deficiency (84; 86).
+• Confusion with other inborn errors of metabolism has produced delays in initiating vitamin B6 in patients with PLPBP deficiency.

 Hematologic indexes may indicate the presence of a hypochromic-microcytic anemia with normal iron levels.
 Patients with inherited sideroblastic anemias have marked red blood cell dimorphism, anisocytosis, and poikilocytosis.

-EMG studies can demonstrate absent or severely reduced sensory nerve action potentials with mild slowing of sensory nerve conduction velocities.
+EMG studies of patients with pyridoxine deficiency can demonstrate absent or severely reduced sensory nerve action potentials with mild slowing of sensory nerve conduction velocities.
 Compound motor action potential and motor nerve conduction velocity are normal.

-Sural nerve biopsy shows axonal degeneration of both large- and small-diameter myelinated fibers.
+Sural nerve biopsy of patients with pyridoxine deficiency shows axonal degeneration of both large- and small-diameter myelinated fibers.
 Clinical neurophysiologic testing like EMG or EEG can be obtained based on the underlying symptoms.
-Some patients may develop small fiber neuropathy and dysautonomia and autonomic testing may be helpful in selected cases (13).
+Some patients may develop small fiber neuropathy and dysautonomia and autonomic testing may be helpful in selected cases (15).

 Neonatal epileptic encephalopathy.
-Pyridoxine-dependent epilepsy or PNPO should be considered in infants with prolonged episodes of mixed, multifocal, myoclonic, or tonic symptoms, particularly when associated with grimacing and abnormal eye movements (178).
+Pyridoxine-dependent epilepsy or PNPO should be considered in infants with prolonged episodes of mixed, multifocal, myoclonic, or tonic symptoms, particularly when associated with grimacing and abnormal eye movements (185).
 In children with neonatal- or early-infantile-onset seizures, pyridoxine-dependent epilepsy can be confirmed by elevated urinary, plasma, or cerebrospinal fluid alpha aminoadipic-6-semialdehyde (α-AASA) levels and genetic testing for ALDH7A1 mutations.
-Urinary screening for α-AASA accumulation is a reliable tool to diagnose pyridoxine-dependent epilepsy and should be included in the evaluation of patients with neonatal epileptic encephalopathy, as well as those with later-onset seizures (22; 157; 60; 150). α-AASA is in spontaneous equilibrium with its cyclic form δ1-piperideine-6-carboxylate (P6C), a molecule with a heterocyclic ring structure (196); the diagnostic utility of assessments of urinary P6C is comparable to that of α-AASA (196).
+Low cerebrospinal fluid pyridoxal concentrations may be a better than low cerebrospinal fluid pyridoxal 5'-phosphate concentrations as an indicator of pyridoxal 5'-phosphate deficiency in the brain in vitamin B6-dependent epilepsy (03).
+Urinary screening for α-AASA accumulation is a reliable tool to diagnose pyridoxine-dependent epilepsy and should be included in the evaluation of patients with neonatal epileptic encephalopathy, as well as those with later-onset seizures (25; 164; 65; 157). α-AASA is in spontaneous equilibrium with its cyclic form δ1-piperideine-6-carboxylate (P6C), a molecule with a heterocyclic ring structure (203); the diagnostic utility of assessments of urinary P6C is comparable to that of α-AASA (203).

 EEG findings in neonates and infants with pyridoxine-dependent seizures are characterized by repetitive runs of high-voltage, generalized, bilateral, synchronous 1 to 4 Hz spikes and sharp wave bursts.
 Normalizing EEG findings or causing clinical cessation of seizures by injecting 100 mg of intravenous pyridoxine identifies pyridoxine-dependent and pyridoxine-responsive seizures.